LeelooDawn/Final-Project/README.md

 DISHES_NEEDED table - dish_type (linked to dish_type table), amount_of_type, linked to event_id
 DISH_TYPE table - dish_type_id, dish_type_text (i.e 1 = Entree, 2 = Side Dish, etc)

+### Hiccups:

+I am not able to get the Flask_Mail to work even tho I designed the separate HTML pages and functions to activate after someone sends mail.
+I think it might be because I need to "redirect" instead of "render_template" at some places, but I was not able to figure it out at this time.
+I did write the functions for the RSVPs.

-Ultimate Wishlist for this website: I would love to have the website count down to the event date and send a reminder email to the invitees.
+### Ultimate Wishlist for this website:

+I would love to have the website count down to the event date and send a reminder email to the invitees.
 The reminder email would remind them what dish they signed up to bring or send them to the dish-ideas page if they need help.